48. Tutorial - Building a VFR Flight Plan¶

 Find the departure airport: Click into the map and zoom to the French Alps.
 You can use the following functions to navigate:

-- The map overlay on the left.
+- The map overlay on the right.

 - The mouse (click and drag) to move and the mouse wheel to zoom.